mk1nz/GSM57/README.md

   WARNING: Inkscape Vector Graphic Editor renders incorrect lengths.

   1 - Cut speaker cabinet parts using CNC router.\
-    IMPORTANT: The area between circles on the baffle needs to be carved using CNC by 3mm.\
+    IMPORTANT: The area between circles on the baffle needs to be carved using CNC by 3mm.
+The thickness of the enclosure material should be 18mm.\
     WARNING: СNC drawings NOT include chamfers.
 Type and chamfer style at the discretion of the DIYer.

   2 - Glue speaker cabinet parts together.\